-Liposuction is extremely popular.
-In fact, it’s the top cosmetic surgery in the United States, with some 400,000 procedures performed every year on various parts of the body.
+- Liposuction is the top cosmetic surgery in the United States, with some 400,000 procedures performed every year on various parts of the body.

-Although traditional liposuction techniques are considered highly effective and safe, laser liposuction is one of several relatively new technologies that are now offered as a way to replace or enhance this classic body contouring procedure
+- Laser liposuction is one of several relatively new technologies that are now offered as a way to replace or enhance this classic body contouring procedure.